hindu-comm/weblogs/manasataramgini/2017/01/2017-01-15_like-the-vidyadharas-sword.md

 school and college.
 Remember in our culture we respect the guru-s.”
 Bringing back the focus to the financial someone quipped that it was not long before “a Bill Gates, an Elon Musk or those google guys emerged in our midst.”
-Another said: “arrey\!
+Another said: “arrey!
 It has already happened.
-See google and Microsoft\!”
-But then Krodhavaśa who seemed to have flipped
+See google and Microsoft!”
+But then Krodhavaśa who seemed to have flipped retorted:
-retorted: “I do think we should distinguish working for an established company or starting yet another floppy start-up from what those guys have done.
+“I do think we should distinguish working for an established company or starting yet another floppy start-up from what those guys have done.
 We have some way to go.
 So may be there is \[a point to what we had said\].”
 Like with passing moon the tides eventually ebbed and a different kind of uneasy quite prevailed in the room.

 ◊◊◊◊

 To palaver about what we have said in many ways on these pages, even as our ancestors were said to speak of the same sat in many ways.
-\-Most of these Hindus do not get it that they will never become a śveta-tvaca-mleccha even though their chief desire seems to be to earn respect from such.
+-Most of these Hindus do not get it that they will never become a śveta-tvaca-mleccha even though their chief desire seems to be to earn respect from such.

-\-Whatever great deeds the Hindu achieves on the academic front he is not going to be acknowledged for those and his conquests will be attributed to the mleccha.
+-Whatever great deeds the Hindu achieves on the academic front he is not going to be acknowledged for those and his conquests will be attributed to the mleccha.
 So if he is pursuing such conquests primarily to be recognized and awarded by the mleccha system he has little hope of getting there.
 This leads to tremendous frustration among those who do not get it and simultaneously an inability appreciate the genuine conquests of their own people because they are constantly using false yardsticks.

-\-In a subset it sparks the temptation to get into the “cartel” by cheating on matters of substance which usually results in even bigger damage.
+-In a subset it sparks the temptation to get into the “cartel” by cheating on matters of substance which usually results in even bigger damage.

-\-However good the Hindu is \*on an average\* he is going to be paid less and given fewer resources than a mleccha with lower or equal capacity to him.
+-However good the Hindu is \*on an average\* he is going to be paid less and given fewer resources than a mleccha with lower or equal capacity to him.
 Unless he puts this in proper perspective, there will always be discontent and misunderstand regarding why he has not yet entered the “club”.
 This is because he has internalized the mleccha framework as the truth and is struck by why things are not working as enunciated within it.
 It is like tackling a problem in non-Euclidean geometry within a framework assuming the 5th postulate as true.

-\-Those who gloat over monetary success do not realize that king Vaiśravaṇa’s nidhi without his million-slaying antardhānāstra is of no consequence.
+-Those who gloat over monetary success do not realize that king Vaiśravaṇa’s nidhi without his million-slaying antardhānāstra is of no consequence.
 The Hindu does not put his money into things that strengthen his memetic ramparts against the other.
 Instead, he pours it